What To Expect

-All new patients will meet with one of our providers for an initial consultation and evaluation with our physicians to establish individual testing and treatment indications.
-In addition to a detailed medical history and physical examination, we will discuss the most appropriate testing and treatment options for your specific condition with you.
-Whenever possible, common allergy testing is arranged on the same day of the initial appointment to prevent an extra unnecessary trip to the office.
-Some testing, procedures, and treatments may require additional visits.
+All new patients will meet with one of our providers for an initial consultation and evaluation to find out what tests and treatments are best for them.
+Along with a thorough medical history and physical exam, we will discuss with you the most appropriate testing and treatment options available for your specific condition.
+Whenever possible, common allergy testing is arranged on the same day as the initial appointment to prevent an extra unnecessary trip to the office.
+Some procedures, tests, and treatments may require additional visits.
 Before any additional tests are performed, our staff will talk to you about what will be done and how much it will cost.
 You will have time to think about all of your options before moving forward.Learn About What To Expect

 How To Prepare for Your Appointment?